CS639-Data-Management-for-Data-Science/s25/p6/README.md

 - 4/25: Added a note about `wandb` for Q2.2.
 - 4/30: Added submission clarifications and details for setting up Elasticsearch.
+- 5/2:  Added a note allowing `q3.pdf` instead of screenshots.

 ## :hammer_and_wrench: Section 0: Setup